hexinfra/gorox/conf/SYNTAX.md

   Predefined string constants are:

-    %baseDir : Containing directory of the gorox executable
+    %topDir : Containing directory of the gorox project files
-    %logsDir : Containing directory of the gorox log files
+    %logDir : Containing directory of the gorox logging files
-    %tmpsDir : Containing directory of the gorox temp files
+    %tmpDir : Containing directory of the gorox temp files
-    %varsDir : Containing directory of the gorox run-time data
+    %varDir : Containing directory of the gorox run-time data

 Variables
 ---------